-Is a particularly balanced formulation composed of CoQ10 200 mg, α-lipoic acid 200 mg, the chaga fruit (Innotus obliquus) extract with 25% of beta-glucans, vitamin E, dihydroquercetin, vitamin B3, zinc, manganese, copper and selenium.
+Is a balanced formula particularly composed of CoQ10 200 mg, α-lipoic acid 200 mg, the chaga fruit (Innotus obliquus) extract with 25% of beta-glucans, vitamin E, dihydroquercetin, vitamin B3, zinc, manganese, copper and selenium.

-Kiros RE:PAIR reduces the free radicals that are present in the body, promote the depurative physiological process in the body, helps to moisture the skin and makes the skin more elastic and helps to reduce the wrinkles and acne.
-It also improves the immune system and heart health and to prevent neurological, motor and dysmetabolic degenerative diseases.
-Two capsules a day of Kiros RE:PAIR are recommended to increase the quality of the skin.
+RE:PAIR reduces free radicals from the body, promotes the depurative physiological process in the body, helps moisturize the skin, regain elasticity and helps to reduce the wrinkles and acne.
+It also boosts the immune system and heart health; preventing neurological, motor and dysmetabolic degenerative diseases.

-The skin is a high turnover organ, and its constant renewal depends on the rapid proliferation of its progenitor cells.
+The skin is a high turnover organ, in constant renewal which depends on the rapid proliferation of its progenitor cells.
 The energy requirement for these metabolically active cells is met by mitochondrial respiration, an ATP generating process that is located on the inner membrane of the mitochondria.
 Not surprisingly, the mitochondria are the primary organelle affected during chronological and UV-induced skin aging, the phenotypic manifestations of which are the direct consequence of mitochondrial dysfunction.
-Some common and rare skin disorders have a mitochondrial involvement and include dermal manifestations of primary mitochondrial diseases as well as congenital skin diseases caused by damaged mitochondria.
-Chronic UV exposure induces nuclear and mitochondrial DNA damage and oxidative stress in the skin cells, which can progress to photo-aging and or skin cancer.
+Some disorders of the skin have a mitochondrial involvement and include dermal manifestations of primary mitochondrial diseases as well as congenital skin diseases caused by damaged mitochondria.
+Chronic UV exposure induces nuclear and mitochondrial DNA damage and oxidative stress in the skin cells, which can progress to photo-aging or skin cancer.

-For the first time a preparation based on this combination of herbs and active ingredients in a mixture is proposed and marketed
+This is the first time that a formula based on this combination of active ingredients has been developed and commercialized.

-Chaga, Inonotus obliquus, is a mushroom belonging to the Hymenochaetaceae family; Chaga contains polysaccharides with antioxidant action but above all it is a rich source of SOD (Super Oxide Dismutase)4, an enzyme with a high antioxidant power and of fundamental importance for maintaining the correct cellular redox state.
-Chaga has the highest amount of SOD of all nutrients discovered so far, up to fifty times more than other medicinal mushrooms.
-The presence of polyphenolic compounds5,6 and polysaccharides7,8 integrates and enhances the antioxidant capacity of Chaga.
-Its antioxidant action can be useful in the prevention of oxidative damage from UV rays.
-In vivo experiments (rats) have shown the ability of Chaga to reduce skin thickening and the appearance of wrinkles induced by UV rays as well as increasing collagen synthesis9 thus helping to reduce the skin aging process.
-The antioxidant and anti-inflammatory action of Chaga extracts may also have a protective role against the onset and progression of neurodegenerative diseases
+The presence of polyphenolic compounds5,6, polysaccharides7,8 integrates and enhances the antioxidant capacity of Chaga.
+Is a antioxidant action which can be useful in the prevention of oxidative damage from UV rays.
+In vivo experiments (rats) have shown the ability of Chaga to reduce skin thickening and the appearance of wrinkles induced by UV rays as well as increase collagen synthesis9 thus helping to reduce the skin aging process.
+Other studies have shown that the endo-polysaccharides of Chaga are able to modulate and stimulate the action of the immune system, have a protective role in neurodegenerative diseases and antiviral effects.

-Dihydroquercetin (taxifolin) is a potent flavonoid found in onions, French maritime bark, milk thistle, tamarind seeds and Saphora japonica, with antioxidant, detoxifying, protective, regenerating and anti-edemic capillaries effects.
-It helps to strengthen the walls of blood vessels, improve microcirculation, normalize the level of triglycerides and cholesterol in the blood; prevents the development of atherosclerosis, reduces the risk of heart attack and stroke.
-The use of dihydroquercetin has a beneficial effect on the skin, leading to the normal synthesis of elastin and collagen; prevents the development of SARS and the exacerbation of chronic diseases of the respiratory system; promotes the regeneration of the gastric mucosa, prevents the onset of gastric and duodenal ulcers; reduces the degree of adverse effects of radium and chemotherapy.
-Dihydroquercetin was identified to be able to improve skin barrier function, promote normal/natural exfoliation and skin turnover, help control reactive oxygen species and oxidative stress, and help maintain consistent synthesis and replacement of extracellular matrix components22.
+Dihydroquercetin (taxifolin) is a powerful flavonoid present in onions, French maritime bark, milk thistle, tamarind seeds and Sophora japonica, with antioxidant, detoxifying, protective, regenerating and anti-edema effects of the capillaries.
+Helps strengthen the walls of blood vessels, improve microcirculation, normalize the level of triglycerides and cholesterol in the blood; prevents the development of atherosclerosis, reduces the risk of heart attack and stroke.
+The use of dihydroquercetin has a beneficial effect on the skin, leading to the normal synthesis of elastin and collagen.
+Dihydroquercetin improves skin barrier function, promote exfoliation and skin turnover.
+It performs an antioxidant action by controlling the reactive oxygen species22.